Orchsky/EC2/Tasks.md

 # EC2 Task - Due On Thursday October.
 6th 2022
-- Create your own github repo to present your solutions.
+- Create your own github repo to present your solutions

 ## Task 1: New Tools Request For Ubuntu Instance
 - Hello DevOps Team - I'm looking to install some tools onto an Ubuntu VM, what would be the best solution to install these?